ADBond/bga-calypso/README.md

 * ~~Fix tooltips?? (renounce and dealer button)~~
 * Fix dealer button animation
 * New cards in calypso get eaten by calypso animation - need to handle this!
+  * maybe calypso animation should head to player boxes to help signify scoring being there
+* Lose renounce indicators on refresh :/

 ### Other UI